1932 27 b Oakwrights Copyright Mark Watts Primary Hero

 “We would have to make too many compromises, so a self-build it would be,” says Judi.

-1932 46 Oakwrights Mark Watts Content Block
+1932 47 Oakwrights Mark Watts Feature

 Choosing to build with oak

-“Philip was keen not to restrict the Architects’ creativity to a particular building material,” continues Judi, “however, I knew I wanted an oak framed home and after three unsuccessful attempts at working with Architects over a nine-month period, our project ground to a halt.
+“Philip was keen not to restrict the Architects’ creativity to a particular building material,” continues Judi, “however, I knew I wanted an oak framed home and after three unsuccessful attempts at working with architects over a nine-month period, our project ground to a halt.
 So we drove down to a Homebuilding and Renovating Show seeking inspiration.”

-Discussing their project with Helen Needham, Head of Architecture here at Oakwrights, Philip and Judi felt they had finally met an Architect who understood them.
+Discussing their project with Helen Needham, Head of Architecture here at Oakwrights, Philip and Judi felt they had finally met an architect who understood them.

 “Helen was keen to come up to the site and discuss the project with us,” explains Philip.
-“She was the first Architect to sketch up some drawings as a starting point for us to work from.
+“She was the first architect to sketch up some drawings as a starting point for us to work from.
 In fact, working with Oakwrights’ Architectural and Frame Design Teams to shape our dream home was the most enjoyable part of the whole journey.”

-1932 19 Oakwrights Mark Watts content
+1932 19 Oakwrights Mark Watts content1932 46 Oakwrights Mark Watts Content Block

 Key design features